HackEPFL/rust-workshop-slides/slides.md

 # Low-level control

 * Ability to trade compiler-enforced safety for lower-level control
-* Eg. dereferencing raw pointer, pointer arithmetic, calling extern code
+* Eg. dereferencing raw pointer, pointer arithmetic, calling external code
 * Such unsafe code must be surrounded by an `unsafe` block
 * Thus easy to spot during code review or when debugging